MathisHammel/kara71.github.io/_posts/2019-02-09-Android-Data-Science.md

 Until a few weeks ago, stores in France could only sell for the same day, which meant that next-day restocks were only taken into account at midnight.
 I only had to set an alarm and got my packages every time.
 However, a recent change made it possible for stores to restock for the next day, which means that restocks can now happen pretty much anytime and are much harder to predict.

-Instead of being one of those normies constantly watching the application for new offers on the best stores, I decided to put my degree to good use and automate it.
+Instead of being one of those normal people constantly watching the application for new offers on the best stores, I decided to put my degree to good use and automate it.
 Also, there are never enough open datasets in the world, so I decided to have one for myself and have some fun with it :)
 ## First step - Find the API

 Apps usually communicate with servers through an API.
 By communicating with the backend through such an API, we can divert the stream of useful data for our own use.
 The first reflex is to search for a public API for the product, but there isn't one.